51Degrees/specifications/pipeline-specification/wip/features/properties.md

-- Lazy loading
 # Overview

 This document contains details on the features associated with the properties that are populated by **Flow Elements**.

-In this case, a 'property' refers to a specific, named data field that can be set to many different values.
+In this case, a 'property' refers to a specific, named data field that can be set to different values.

-The property value will determined during the 'process' step that is performed by each **Flow Element**.
+The property value will be determined during the 'process' step that is performed by each **Flow Element**.
 This value will be stored within the **Element Data**, which is in turn stored within **Flow Data**.